LegendaryJoseph/LegendaryJoseph/README.md

-- 👋 Hi, I’m @LegendaryJoseph
+- 👋 Hi, I’m Joseph Irungu Gitonga
-- 👀 I’m interested in DevOps and Cybersecurity
+- 👀 I’m interested in Cloud, DevOps, Cybersecurity, and AI
-- 🌱 I’m currently learning AWS
+- 🌱 I’m currently learning AI and mastering key DevOps Tools
-- 💞️ I’m looking to collaborate on DevOps projects.
+- 💞️ I’m looking to collaborate on DevOps projects
 - 📫 How to reach me: @LegendaryJoseph

 <!---